statamic/docs/content/collections/docs/deploying.md

 - [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) – When working with a team (and even when by yourself) it's a good practices to follow a standardized workflow for working with git.
 We recommend Gitflow.

-- [Statamic Docker Containers](https://hub.docker.com/r/uilicious/statamic) – Want to use a prebuild Docker container?
-Tada!
+- [Statamic Docker Containers](/installing/docker) – Want to use Docker container?